 Goal setting is crucial for startups.
 But you should be realistic and reasonable about the goals you set.
 They should be achievable.
 When you set SEO goals for your startup, you’ll be alert of what you need to achieve in terms of SEO.
-Startups are usually busy focused on keeping their business alive and cope up with all sorts of business challenges and often forget the critical step of setting realistic goals and work towards achieving them.
+Startups are usually busy focused on keeping their business alive and cope up with all sorts of business challenges and often forget the critical step of setting realistic goals and working towards achieving them.

 So how do you set goals for SEO?

-Focus on this six-valuable SEO metrics:
+Focus on these six-valuable SEO metrics:

 - Traffic volume

 - Customer Quality and Purchase Size